cloudspannerecosystem/autoscaler/poller/README.md

 `reducer`                  | `REDUCE_SUM` | The reducer specifies how the data points should be aggregated when querying for metrics, typically `REDUCE_SUM`.
 For more details please refer to [Alert Policies - Reducer][alertpolicy-reducer] documentation.
 `aligner`                  | `ALIGN_MAX`  | The aligner specifies how the data points should be aligned in the time series, typically `ALIGN_MAX`.
 For more details please refer to [Alert Policies - Aligner][alertpolicy-aligner] documentation.
 `period`                   | 60           | Defines the period of time in units of seconds at which aggregation takes place.
 Typically the period should be 60.
-`regional_threshold`       |              | Threshold that should be use when evaluating if a regional instance needs to be scaled in or out.
+`regional_threshold`       |              | Threshold used to evaluate if a regional instance needs to be scaled in or out.
-`multi_regional_threshold` |              | Threshold that should be use when evaluating if a multi-regional instance needs to be scaled in or out.
+`multi_regional_threshold` |              | Threshold used to evaluate if a multi-regional instance needs to be scaled in or out.
+`regional_margin`       |      5       | Margin above and below the threshold where the metric value is allowed.
+If the metric falls outside of the range `[threshold - margin, threshold + margin]`, then the regional instance needs to be scaled in or out.
+`multi_regional_margin` |      5       | Margin above and below the threshold where the metric value is allowed.
+If the metric falls outside of the range `[threshold - margin, threshold + margin]`, then the multi regional instance needs to be scaled in or out.

-## Custom thresholds and metrics
+## Custom metrics, thresholds and margins

 The Autoscaler determines the number of nodes to be added or substracted to an instance based on the
 [Spanner recommended thresholds][spanner-metrics] for High Priority CPU, 24 hour rolling average CPU and Storage utilization metrics.

-Google recommends using the provided metrics and thresholds unchanged.
-However, in some cases you may want to modify these thresholds or use a custom metric, for example: if reaching the threshold triggers an alert to your operations team, you could make the Autoscaler react to a more conservative threshold to avoid alerts being triggered.
+Google recommends using the provided metrics, thresholds and margins unchanged.
+However, in some cases you may want to modify these or use a custom metric, for example: if reaching the default upper limit triggers an alert to your operations team, you could make the Autoscaler react to a more conservative threshold to avoid alerts being triggered.